FastPeercoin/FastPeercoin/README.md

 ./src/qt/FastPeercoin-qt
 ```

-7. What happened to mining?
+### What happened to mining?

-CPU mining was possible for the first couple of weeks of the FastPeercoin project but has evolved to using ASIC devices.
+CPU mining was possible for the first few weeks of the FastPeercoin project but has evolved to using ASIC devices.

-If you'd like to mine, have a look at the Docker/command-line project FastPeercoind: https://github.com/FastPeercoin/FastPeercoind
+If you'd like to mine, have a look at the Docker/command-line project: https://github.com/FastPeercoin/FastPeercoind

+And the Stratum Server setup guide: https://talk.peercoin.net/t/guide-how-to-solo-mine-peercoin/16353